tbreeze-zengenti/react-starter/README.md

 Finally the `theme/globalStyles` includes both `normalize` & a custom reset (you may disable `normalize` by commenting it out), a basic CSS Variables setup should you wish to use them, various helper classes (for example `.sr-only` for accomodating screen readers).

-## 📏 Units (rems / pixels)
+## 📏 Units

-We use `rem` to define our units.
-The project has a rem-reset so that `1rem = 10px`.
+We use `rem` to define our the majority of our units - do this end the project has a rem-reset so that `1rem = 10px`.

+It's recommended to use rems for the majority of your units but do not rely on them in every use case.
+Pixels & em's have their place.
+For example:

+- Pixels are great for setting fixed-sizes that the user cannot change such as borders.
+- Ems are perfect for typography rhythm as they compliment the font-size being set in rems.

-Media Queries are defined in pixels however.
+Media Queries are defined in pixels but the Theme object is scoped to allow other units.

 ## 📚 Storybook